To characterize patients aged 55 years and older and features of chiropractic care provided to them.

 SETTING: Chiropractic offices in the United States and Canada, 1997-1998.

-CONCLUSIONS: Further investigation of the PDI and. a, decrease in pain medication use as outcome measures seems warranted.
-The descriptive information in this study may assist providers of care to older adults to better understand their patients’ use of chiropractic carc.
-J Am Geriatr Soc 48:534-545, 2000.
+Further investigation of the PDI and a decrease in pain medication use as outcome measures seems warranted.
+The descriptive information in this study may assist providers of care to older adults to better understand their patients’ use of chiropractic care.

 J Am Geriatr Soc.
 2000 May;48(5):534-45.
 [PMID:10811547]

 Author information: Hawk C, Long CR, Boulanger KT, Morschhauser E, Fuhr AW.
 Palmer Center for Chiropractic Research, Davenport, Iowa 52803, USA.